Top-Gun-Maxverick/QNetGAN-Version-1/README.md

 Hybrid Quantum-Classical Graph Generative Adversarial Network for Synthesizing Chemicall Feasible Molecules

 ## Navigating this Repository
 Lucky you!
-There's only one folder.
-It's called `raw`.
-It contains the QM9 Dataset, downloaded from [here](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html#torch_geometric.datasets.QM9).
-There are also various files.
+There's only a few folders.
+They're pretty self-explanatory.
+The `QNetGAN_v1` folder contains the OG QNetGAN model while `QM9NetGAN_Iterations` contain various training iterations running on the OG model.

+## Model Files
 1. `cdiscriminator.py`: contains code for the classical Discriminator
 2. `datahelper.py`: contains code for utilities that help with loading and processing the QM9 dataset
 3. `qgenerator.py`: contains code for the quantum Generator